grethasaur/Student-Mental-Health-Dataset-Analysis/README.md

 As educational institutions are increasingly recognizing the importance of student mental health, this project seeks to contribute to the ongoing conversation.
 By leveraging data-driven insights, I aim to understand the factors that influence student mental health and create predictive models to identify potential mental health concerns early on.
 This work has the potential to positively impact the lives of countless students by enabling timely support and interventions.

-*Please note: I've adhered strictly to the assignment guidelines, restricting the dataset analysis to the specified instructions.
-However, this dataset offers numerous other possibilities for exploration and deeper analysis as well as tuning the model.*

 ## Skills and Technologies